DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Methodology

 \textbf{Number head.} The number head consists of a linear projection that reduces the hidden dimension to $d/2$, followed by LayerNorm and GELU activation, and a final linear layer that outputs a scalar for numerical regression.

 \textbf{Collaboration of number head and LM head.} At each step, the LLM produces hidden states that are fed in parallel to a LM head and a number head.
 When the LM head generates a \textless number\_token\textgreater, the number head's predicted number is passed through the number projector to produce an embedding, which is directly used as the input for the next auto-regressive step.
 A visual illustration is in Fig. \ref{fig:brief_two_head_intruction}.
+This design better aligns numerical generation with the autoregressive paradigm of LLMs.
+Unlike fixed-format waypoint heads such as SimLingo~\cite{renz2025simlingo}, DriveCode feeds each generated scalar back through the number projector, allowing later predictions to condition on previous numerical outputs; this is why DriveCode requires both numerical output regression and input-side numerical projection.